 Simplicity and taste is the winning combination that makes the cuisine of this region so special.

-This will be a one off, or one of a kind tour, limited to 10 people, a wine and food tour to remember.
+This will be a one off, or one of a kind tour, limited to 3 couples, a wine and food tour to remember.

 10 days is just enough time to whet your appetite on the diversity of locavore being produced between Turin and Bologna.